bytecodealliance/wasmtime/docs/langref.rst

     Rotate the bits in ``x`` by ``y`` places.

-    :param x: Integer value to be rotated.
+    :arg T x: Integer value to be rotated.
-    :param y: Number of bits to shift.
-Any integer type, not necessarily the same type as ``x``.
+    :arg iN y: Number of bits to shift.
+Any scalar integer type, not necessarily the same type as ``x``.
     :rtype: Same type as ``x``.

 .. inst:: a = rotr x, y